AdelKS/LinuxGamingGuide/README.md

 ```
 where `com.obsproject.Studio` is the name of the `obs-studio` executable, installed through flatpak, it may have another name in your specific distro.

+#### Encoders

+With AMD GPUs, one can use `ffmpeg-vaapi` to leverage the GPU for encoding, which is offered out of the box. `ffmpeg-amf` contains additions from AMD's [AMF](https://github.com/GPUOpen-LibrariesAndSDKs/AMF) library, my testing gave me the impression that it produces better videos than `ffmpeg-vaapi` but [it needs some work](https://www.reddit.com/r/linux_gaming/comments/qwqxwd/how_to_enable_amd_amf_encoding_in_obs/) (I am working on streamlining all of this on Gentoo).

+Nvidia has been reported to work nicely on linux and on windows with their new `nvenc` encoder.

+#### Using `cpuset` with software encoder on Ryzen CPUs

+If you can't use your own GPU for encoding or prefer to use a software encoder, it's a very good idea to se the `cpuset` trick explained above to not affect your game's performance by running OBS in a different CCX/CCD.
+I tried it and it makes a huge difference.

+**An important fix for an issue I have been having for a year now**
+- __Network Error on Twitch:__ Switching between sources that leave a black screen for a very short time, _e.g._ having the game in a virtual desktop then switching to another virtual desktop, makes the stream on twitch crash for whatever reason.
+To work around this, keep a background image behind all of your sources, so whenever nothing is supposed to be shown, it's that background image instead of a black background.

 #### obs-vkcapture

 [obs-vkcapture](https://github.com/nowrep/obs-vkcapture) implements the ["dma-buf" sharing protocol](https://elinux.org/images/a/a8/DMA_Buffer_Sharing-_An_Introduction.pdf) for capturing games: it needs the version `27.0` of `obs-studio`, or newer, to be installed in the regular way because it needs headers from it (it must be possible to use the flatpak version too but I don't know how).
 If your distro doesn't ship that version of `obs-studio`, you can compile from source ([documentation here](https://github.com/obsproject/obs-studio/wiki/Install-Instructions#linux-build-directions)).

-Once you have a working `obs-studio` version `27.0` or higher, you need to compile `obs-vkcapture` form source then install it, documentation in its [Github page](https://github.com/nowrep/obs-vkcapture).
+Once you have a working `obs-studio` version `27.0` or higher, you need to compile `obs-vkcapture` form source then install it : documentation is in its [Github page](https://github.com/nowrep/obs-vkcapture) (it's also on the `AUR` on Arch, and in `GURU` on Gentoo).
 After that, you need to run `obs-studio` with the environment variable, `OBS_USE_EGL=1`:
 ```shell
 OBS_USE_EGL=1 obs
 ```
-And you will see a `game capture` new source entry.
-It works great and fixed my issues with added input lag and stuttering `obs-studio` used to have.
+And you will see a `game capture` as a new source entry.
+It works great and fixed my issues with added input lag and stuttering `obs-studio` used to have with `Xcomposite` sources.
 Games need to run with the environment variable `OBS_VKCAPTURE=1` or need to be run with the command `obs-vkcapture wine yourgame` (the command gets installed when installing `obs-vkcapture`).

 ### Replay sorcery